JIA-0302/Analytics/README.md

     SHIFT_END_TIME = 23
     ```

-    You can use any value for access token.
-However, make sure any other application making an request to this service uses the same access token.
+    You can use any value for an access token.
+However, make sure any other application making a request to this service uses the same access token.

 ## Installation

-No addition steps are required for installation.
+No additional steps are required for installation.

 ## Run Instructions